Clementina-dev/Clementina-dev/README.md

 Software Engineer
 -----------------

-I am a dedicated, results-oriented, and technically-insightful Software Engineer, polished in optimizing systems to address dynamic needs, and always impelled to learning new technologies, with a First Degree in Microbiology from Novena University.
+I am a dedicated, results-oriented, and technically-insightful Software Engineer, polished in optimizing systems to address dynamic needs, and always impelled to learn new technologies, with a First Degree in Microbiology from Novena University.

 I am a strong Tech enthusiast, and I am currently pursuing my passion at Decagon.

-Over the years, I have honed my analytical thinking skills and collaboration skills, also acquiring certifications such as the Jobberman Soft-Skills certification, the Rahn Wesley Institute of Management Human Resources and Emotional Intelligence certification, amongst others, therby, developing strong relationship-building skills that facilitate communication among peers and staff to ensure client satisfaction in the workplace.
+Over the years, I have honed my analytical thinking skills and collaboration skills, also acquiring certifications such as the Jobberman Soft-Skills certification, the Rahn Wesley Institute of Management Human Resources and Emotional Intelligence certification, amongst others, thereby, developing strong relationship-building skills that facilitate communication among peers and staff to ensure client satisfaction in the workplace.

 My goal is to secure a career opportunity that will allow me to expand upon my current skill set while contributing to a company's success.
 Currently seeking a full-time position, to acquire new skills and experience.